kallisons/P50DepthAnalysis_v1.0/README.md

 -----------------------------
 #### Graphing the results
 -----------------------------
-Graphs of P<sub>50</sub> are produced and saved in the Graphs folder using commands.
+Plots of P<sub>50</sub> and P<sub>50</sub> depth are produced and saved in the Graphs folder.
 The commands assume that the current directory is the P50DepthAnalysis_v1.0 folder.

 Commands to graph the results: